pentestThucchienTeam/blog-vul/README.md

 ## Step 3

 Go to setting endpoint and make the application

 ![rm1](./core/static/assets/img/RM3.png)

-To submmiting the setting, you need to login with admin user.
+To submiting the setting, you need to login with admin user.

 Here is the credentials.

 ```
 username: admin